 While planning to change in institutional organization and status to Grand Canyon University, Grand Canyon College identified several landmark events during this transition: organizing programs and departments into colleges, offering graduate degree programs, establishing the Grand Canyon University Foundation and the generosity of those who pledged or gave unrestricted gifts valued at $1 million dollars or more.
 In May of 1984, college trustees voted to prepare for transition to university status on the school’s 40th anniversary.
 Then GCU moved from being owned and operated by the Arizona Southern Baptist Convention to being self-owned by the Board of Trustees.

 New Mission and Vision

 By the early 2000s, GCU struggled with maintaining its operations in light of dwindling financial support.
 The university faced a critical juncture in September 2003, teetering on the verge of insolvency and facing the prospect of bankruptcy.
 A small group of investors acquired the university and refocused on online education for working adults.
-With an improving financial structure, the university recruited a new leadership team in 2008 to envision a future that centered around a hybrid campus strategy—combining traditional students with nontraditional students (primarily working adults studying at the graduate level).
+With an improving financial structure, the university recruited a new leadership team in 2008 to envision a future that centered around a hybrid campus strategy—combining traditional students with non-traditional students (primarily working adults studying at the graduate level).
 The university completed an initial public offering in 2008 to generate the capital necessary to improve its online infrastructure and expand its campus.

-Back to Non-Profit Roots
+Returning to Historical Roots